Building positive behaviors is as important as dealing with negative habits. Here are eight ways to use your habitual nature to create good habits.

 Our modern culture teaches us to conceal any negative emotions.
 We are to smile even when we are sad or depressed.
 This conditioning leads to stress overload and other serious mental issues.
 Many people pretend for so long that they don’t know who they are.
 They lose touch with their feelings.
 All their monetary success does not make them happier.
 In fact, just the opposite.
 It’s the stark reality that our modern society uses peer pressure driven by commercialism.
 Presenting a fake persona of success is all that counts.

-What got us to the place where we allo culture to drive these hollow aims?
+What got us to the place where our culture drives these hollow aims?
 The blame lies with the dominant worldview.
 This is the legacy of the Abrahamic tree, which dominates most of our modern culture.
 These systems begin the programming of children at an early age.
 They have perfected groupthink manipulation, which overrides logic and reason.
 In this system, people must suppress questions and feelings of doubt.
 However, its worldwide reach makes it nearly impossible to avoid its effects.
 So, do what you can within your sphere of influence.
 Speak up and plant facts, but be safe.

 There are situations where it’s best to guard your words and emotions.
 Become mindful of the social implications of being honest.
 Sometimes it is prudent not to express your true emotions.
 Don’t take unnecessary risks.
 If the situation makes it prudent to mask opinions or emotions, then give yourself time to decompress and express afterward.
 It’s good to have a friend with whom you can be honest and express your true feelings.